MaxfieldEngland/gossamer-client-android/README.md

 * Create an option to save posts.
 * Allow pictures to be appended to text posts.
 * Create a direct messaging screen with messaging ability.
-* Create an option to add image to profile page.
+* Create an option to add an image to profile page.

 Extended goals and information found below: https://drive.google.com/file/d/1pt1YAZmzE9lKDM3LY34Cr_6uacWDptwm/view?usp=sharing